Nicholas Weinstock: Producing

-In 2004 Weinstock moved to Los Angeles to join 20th Television (then 20th Century Fox Television) as Vice President of Comedy Development.
-In 2007 Weinstock was tapped to run Apatow Productions alongside director Judd Apatow, where he oversaw Forgetting Sarah Marshall, Step Brothers, Pineapple Express, Get Him to the Greek, and Bridesmaids.
-Two years later, Weinstock reunited with Peter Chernin to serve as Senior Vice President at the launch of Chernin Entertainment.
-In 2015 Weinstock partnered with actor/director Ben Stiller as the Creative Head of Red Hour Films.
+In 2004 Weinstock moved to Los Angeles to become Vice President of Comedy Development at Murdoch’s 20th Television (then 20th Century Fox Television).
+In 2007 director Judd Apatow hired Weinstock to head development at Apatow Productions, where he oversaw Forgetting Sarah Marshall, Step Brothers, Pineapple Express, Get Him to the Greek, and Bridesmaids.
+Two years later Weinstock reunited with Peter Chernin as a Senior Vice President of Chernin Entertainment.